fpgasystems/hacc/docs/infrastructure.md

 In addition to the data or high-speed

 ## Networking
-### High-speed networking
+### Data network
-For the **data network** connectivity, we are using a [spine-leaf architecture](../docs/vocabulary.md#spine-leaf-architecture) where the L2 leaf layer is build with 100 GbE [Cisco Nexus 9336c FX2](https://www.cisco.com/c/en/us/products/switches/nexus-9336c-fx2-switch/index.html) switches and fiber-optic cables:
+For our **high-speed networking** data network, we are using a [spine-leaf architecture](../docs/vocabulary.md#spine-leaf-architecture) where the L2 leaf layer is built with 100 GbE [Cisco Nexus 9336c FX2](https://www.cisco.com/c/en/us/products/switches/nexus-9336c-fx2-switch/index.html) switches and fiber-optic cables:

 ![Data network spine-leaf architecture.](../imgs/spine-leaf.png "Data network spine-leaf architecture.")
 *Data network spine-leaf architecture.*